Null Curves in $\mathbb{C}^3$ and Calabi-Yau Conjectures: Introduction

 It is classically known that any open hyperbolic Riemann surface $\Mcal$ carries neither proper holomorphic functions $f:\Mcal \to \c$ nor proper harmonic functions $h:\Mcal \to \r.$ Therefore, Main Theorem does not hold if $\rho$ is not wide and $\Omega=\r^\rho,$ and in this sense is sharp (see Remark \ref{falla1}).

-To prove this theorem, we have developed an original technique that differs substantially from those of Nadirashvili, Mart\'{i}n-Morales and Mart\'{i}n-Umehara-Yamada.
+Our construction method is different to the ones in \cite{jones, muy1}.
+The main tools in this paper come from approximation theory by meromorphic functions, but in this case without using labyrinths of compact sets.
+A key point is to use a Mergelyan's type approximation result which provides an enormous capability for modeling null curves in $\c^3$ (see Lemma \ref{lem:runge} and \cite{al}).
 Our arguments rely only on the geometry of $\c^3,$ and the involved approximation results for null curves are of {\em extrinsic} nature.
-Roughly speaking, the null curve $F$ in the theorem is obtained by deforming recursively a sequence of compact null curves in $\Ccal_\rho(\Omega).$ Unlike previous methods, during the deformation we have direct control over the immersion itself instead of over its derivatives (or Weierstrass data).
+Roughly speaking, the null curve $F$ in the theorem is obtained by deforming recursively a sequence of compact null curves in $\Ccal_\rho(\Omega).$ Unlike previous methods, during the deformation we have direct control over the immersion itself instead of over its Weierstrass data.
 Furthermore, completeness and properness can be achieved at the same time in the process and checked extrinsically as well.

 Different choices of sequence $\rho$ and convex domain $\Omega \subset \r^\rho$ generate a list of suggestive corollaries.
-The most straightforward is the following one:
+The most straightforward one is the existence of complete bounded null curves in $\c^3.$

-\begin{quote} {\bf Corollary I [Calabi-Yau problem in $\c^3$].} {\em For any open orientable surface $M$ and any convex domain $\Omega$ in $\c^3,$ there exist a Riemann surface $N$ homeomorphic to $M$ and a proper complete null curve $F:N\to\Omega.$ } \end{quote} In particular, this answers affirmatively the Problem 1 in \cite{muy1}: ``{\em Are there complete null curves properly immersed in the unit ball of $\c^3$?}".
+\begin{quote} {\bf Corollary I [Calabi-Yau problem in $\c^3$].} {\em For any open orientable surface $M$ and any convex domain $\Omega$ in $\c^3$ (possibly $\Omega=\c^3$), there exist a Riemann surface $N$ homeomorphic to $M$ and a proper complete null curve $F:N\to\Omega.$ } \end{quote} In particular, this answers affirmatively the Problem 1 in \cite{muy1}: ``{\em Are there complete null curves properly immersed in the unit ball of $\c^3$?}".
 A partial result in the line of Corollary I can also be found in \cite{a-f-l}.